elly2chan/flask-pet-care-project/README.md

 <!-- UPCOMING FUNCTIONALITIES -->
 ## Upcoming Features

-- **Vet Appointment Booking**: In a future update, users will be able to schedule appointments for their pets with veterinarians.
+- **Add an option to look for closest vet clinics**: In a future update, users will be able to look for the closest vet clinic near them by providing an address.
+Then they can use the already existing functionality to schedule appointments for their pets with veterinarians.
 This feature will allow pet owners to manage their pets’ health and wellness directly through the platform.

 <!-- License -->